grzelkowski/quick-ajax-post-loader/DEVELOPER_GUIDE.md

 ---

-## 6. Key Functions
+## 7. Key Functions

-### `qapl_quick_ajax_post_grid` Function
+### `qapl_render_post_container` Function

 #### Description
-The `qapl_quick_ajax_post_grid` function is designed to render a dynamic post grid in WordPress using AJAX technology.
+The `qapl_render_post_container` function is designed to render a dynamic post grid in WordPress using AJAX technology.
 It allows for the display of posts of a specific type without needing to reload the page, significantly improving user experience and performance.

 #### Parameters